Signed in as:

 Want help to quit vaping?
 This site offers personal stories from people who have successfully quit or reduced their vaping.
 There are also self-help tools and videos with quitting strategies.
 Check out these practical tips and learn why and how to becoming vape-free.

 Seasonal vaccines are a great way to avoid or decrease the symptoms of respiratory infections that are common during the fall and winter months in Canada.
+Getting your seasonal vaccines is a great way to stay healthy and doing the things that you enjoy.

 COVID vaccinations are for all people living in Ontario over age 6 months.
 You do not need an Ontario Health Card to get a COVID vaccine.
 Vaccines are free.